aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 This policy denies access to the SSM API for all principals except the the MLOps execution role.

-3. If you run the same statement in the notebook, you get the `AccessDeniedException` in the notebook because of the explicit deny in the VPC endpoint policy:
+3. If you run the same statement `ssm.get_parameter()` in the notebook, you get the `AccessDeniedException` in the notebook because of the explicit deny in the VPC endpoint policy:

 ![](../../static/img/get-parameter-access-denied.png)